advanced-cropper/vue-advanced-cropper/example/docs/introduction/concepts.md

 This part can be called literally `visibleArea`.

 The visible area is the most abstract, flexible and determined way to define the image zoom and translation.
-Remember, that is should always have same aspect ratio as `boundaries` due its nature.
+Remember, it must have same aspect ratio as `boundaries` due its nature.

 ![Example](../.vuepress/assets/concepts/example-visible-area.svg)